-On Ebay the seller can have actual conversations with buyers.
-So if there’s a problem with an order, the seller can offer more hands on support rather than have an automated return where customer is left unhappy with the transaction.
+On eBay the seller can have actual conversations with buyers.
+So if there’s a problem with an order, the seller can offer more hands on support rather than have an automated return where a customer is left unhappy with the transaction.

 Amazon vs eBay – Barriers to entry

 eBay is an easier platform to get started on.
 Anyone can list something on eBay and immediately start selling.
 Compared to eBay, Amazon requires a level of professionalism, and much more so to be competitive.

 Amazon and eBay attract a different kind of buyer.